kura/blackhole/docs/source/configuration-options.rst

 :Default:
     127.0.0.1:25, 127.0.0.1:587 -- 25 is the recognised SMTP port, 587 is the
     recognised SMTP Submission port.
+:Added:
+    :ref:`2.0.8` -- introduced the new IPv6 aware syntax

 `:25` is equivalent to listening on port 25 on all IPv4 addresses and `:::25` is equivalent to listening on port 25 on all IPv6 addresses.